 I was born in Victoria, B.C. and have lived on both coasts of Canada as well as in Greece, England, and Ireland.
 I make my home on the Sechelt Peninsula with my husband, John Pass.
 John and I built our house and raised our three children on an acreage near Sakinaw Lake.

 My novella, Patrin, was published by Mother Tongue in September, 2015, and another novella, Winter Wren, was the first title in a new imprint, FishGottaSwim Editions, created by me and Anik See to showcase the novella form.
-A collection of essays about about horticulture, love, wine, coyote music, and the mysteries of mathematics and genetics, Euclid’s Orchard, will be published by Mother Tongue in September, 2017.
-I am also working on a novella set in the landscape of B.C.’s dry Interior, The Marriage of Rivers.
+Courtepointe, Annie Pronovost’s French translation of Patrin, was published by Marchand de Feuilles in 2018.
+A collection of essays about about horticulture, love, family stories, coyote music, and the mysteries of mathematics and genetics, Euclid’s Orchard, was released by Mother Tongue Publishing in September, 2017 and was a finalist for the Hubert Evans Prize for Non-Fiction in 2018.
+My novella, The Weight of the Heart, set in B.C.’s dry Interior, is due out from Palimpsest Press in Spring, 2020.

 My interests include natural history, ethnobotany, textiles, and music.
 I’m an avid if sloppy quilter.
 I grow vegetables and flowers happily, if carelessly.
 John and I operate a small private press, High Ground Press, printing broadsheets on a 19th century Chandler and Price platen press and an Adana tabletop press.